quantombone/exemplarsvm/README.md

 ---

+More details and experimental evaluation can be found in my PhD thesis, available to download as a PDF.

 [Tomasz Malisiewicz](http://www.cs.cmu.edu/~tmalisie/). **Exemplar-based Representations for Object Detection, Association and Beyond.** PhD Dissertation, tech. report CMU-RI-TR-11-32.
 August, 2011.
 [PDF](http://www.cs.cmu.edu/~tmalisie/thesis/malisiewicz_thesis.pdf)

 ----

 This object recognition library uses some great open-source software: